Online Marketing - The DL Episode 7

-The DL - Episode 7 - Online Marketing
+The DL - Episode 7 - Online Marketing is now available on Apple Podcasts, SoundCloud and YouTube.

 In this episode, host Tyler Robertson is joined by Ed Goss, an online marketing expert from Ten Thousand Foot View - a search marketing agency headquartered in Toronto, Canada.